mkalikas/LZW/readme.txt

-To compile my program, create a build directory named build that is inside of the directory where you unzipped my project.
-This directory should be named mkalikas_1.
-This folder should contain lzw435.cpp and CMakeLists.txt.
-Once inside of this directory, run the following sequence of commands.
+To compile my program,
+    create a build directory named build that is inside of the directory where you unzipped my project.This directory should be named mkalikas_1.This folder should contain
+                lzw435.cpp and CMakeLists.txt.Once inside of this directory, run the following sequence of commands
+        .

-The sequence of commands are:
+    The sequence of commands are :

-        mkdir build
-        cd build
+    mkdir build cd build cmake..make

-        cmake ..
-        make
+        After running the entire sequence of commands, an executable named lzw435 will be produced
+        .Any files that you plan to test shall be moved into the build directory.If you happen to get a clock skew error when you run make, either run make clean, or try rebuilding from the beginning by deleting the build directory and then creating it again

-After running the entire sequence of commands, an executable named lzw435 will be produced.
-Any files that you plan to test shall be moved into the build directory.
-If you try to run my program by listing a file name it will not work unless the files to be passed are in this directory.
+          .If this message comes up it is just a warning and happens sometimes if files have been saved in directories outside of the build directory even after running make.If you try to run my program by listing a file name it will not work unless the files to be passed are in this directory.

 You can run the program by executing either: